sutta » mn » Majjhima Nikāya 127

 Idha, gahapati, ekacco ‘parittābhā’ti pharitvā adhimuccitvā viharati.

-Take someone who meditates determined on pervading ‘limited radiance’.
+Take someone who meditates focused on pervading ‘limited radiance’.

 So kāyassa bhedā paraṁ maraṇā parittābhānaṁ devānaṁ sahabyataṁ upapajjati.